AGM-188 Rusty Dagger

-The Extended Range Attack Munition (ERAM) is a United States Air Force (USAF) development program for a low-cost precision-guided air-launched stand-off munition which started in August 2024.
-The weapon is expected to enter service in late 2026.
+The AGM-188A Rusty Dagger is a low-cost air-launched cruise missile being developed by Zone 5 Technologies for the United States Air Force (USAF) Extended Range Attack Munition (ERAM) program which started in August 2024.
+If selected, the weapon is expected to enter service in late 2026.

 Design

 Two separate designs by non-traditional defense companies CoAspire and Zone 5 Technologies will be manufactured.
 The USAF issued contracts for the ERAM in October 2024 and both designs made a first flight four months later.
 The program has a $225 million budget, and is managed by the Air Force Life Cycle Management Center Armament Directorate.

 The ERAM is described as a hybrid between a cruise missile and an advanced guided bomb, carrying a 500 lb warhead to a range of up to 280 mile, at speeds of at least 430 mph.

 The requirements are in line with Boeing's PJDAM (a powered derivative of the JDAM), a powered version of Raytheon’s Joint Stand-Off Weapon (JSOW) glide bomb, or those of Northrop Grumman's "Gray Wolf" design.
+The weapon was assigned the designation AGM-188A with name "Rusty Dagger".

 Delivery plans

 It is planned to deliver a first batch of 840 ERAMs in October 2026.
 Ukraine will receive some of this batch for use in the Russo-Ukrainian War, and is cleared to purchase up to 3,350 ERAMs including spares and support equipment for an estimated cost of $825 million.
 Ukraine is expected to use funding from Denmark, the Netherlands, Norway and United States Foreign Military Financing for the purchase.

+In June 2026, it was reported by defense news site The War Zone that a test batch of the AGM-188 had already been received by Ukraine, with some missiles having been "field tested" in combat in Russia, with Russian sources reporting recovery of "an unknown 8-element CRPA antenna" from a "Rusty Dagger" cruise missile.

+Employment

+In July 2026, multiple pieces of likely AGM-188A debris recovered from sites in Russia and associated with Ukrainian strikes, were reported.
+Strikes were carried out starting in June 2026, and the strike on Voronezh Semiconductor Plant was launched from Mig-29 and Su-27 platforms.